johndotpub/DiscordianAI/README.md

 # Daemon Control Script

 `discordian.sh` is a bash script for launching a DiscordianAI bot with customizable configurations.
 It is suitable for both manual execution and running via crontab.

-### Features

-- Strict error checking: The script exits on any error and recognizes failures in pipelines.
-- Logging: The script logs events with timestamps for better tracking.
-- Customizable configurations: The script allows for different modes of operation and configurations.
-- Error Handling: It logs errors and exits on failure.
-- Process Handling: It terminates existing instances of the bot before starting a new one.
-- Rate Limiting: Implements rate limiting to prevent users from spamming commands.
-- Conversation History: Maintains conversation history for each user to provide context-aware responses.
-- Activity Status: Configurable activity status to display what the bot is doing.
-- Direct Message Handling: Processes direct messages separately from channel messages.
-- Channel Message Handling: Processes messages in specific channels where the bot is mentioned.
-- Automatic Message Splitting: Automatically splits long messages to fit within Discord's message length limits.
-- Global Exception Handling: Catches and logs unhandled exceptions to prevent crashes.
-- Shard Support: Supports sharding for better scalability and performance.

 ### Usage